chickensoft-games/GoDotTest/README.md

 ## Assertions and Mocking

-GoDotTest doesn't provide any assertions or mocking.
-It's simply a test provider and test running system.
-Eventually, GoDotTest will include a few asynchronous utilities to make integration testing scenes easier, allowing you to simulate frames, input, etc, but there are no plans to ever provide an assertion or mocking system — you can use whatever you like!
+GoDotTest is only a test provider and test execution system.
+Keeping the scope of GoDotTest small allows us to update it rapidly and ensure it's always working well with the latest Godot versions.

+For mocking, we recommend [Moq] for Godot 3.x and [LightMock.Generator] for Godot 4.x (since Moq won't work in Godot 4 until the [collectible assemblies] support is merged).
+If you want LightMock's API to more closely resemble Moq's, you can also use Chickensoft's [LightMoq] adapter.

+For integration tests, we recommend [GodotTestDriver].
+GodotTestDriver allows you to create drivers that allow you to simulate input, wait for the next frame, interact with UI elements, create custom test drivers, etc.

 ## Coverage